There is nothing like a road trip to another city or state. No planes or ticketing are involved; you are the pilot of your car on this trip.

 When You Get Into a Car Accident Out of State

+Let's examine precisely what happens when you need to file a car insurance claim while traveling to another state.
 The good news is that the claims process is still pretty standard.
-You would file it with your provider or the at-fault driver that caused the damages.
+You would file it with your provider or the at-fault driver who caused the damages.

 Most car insurance companies will pay this difference as well.
-Ask your insurance agents regarding claims from outside your home state to see if they do.
+Ask your insurance agents about claims outside your home state to see if they do.

 What's more, if you are in a state where personal injury protection insurance is required, your insurance provider may also cover this.